Buying a house with a Septic tank, Cesspit or Sewage Treatment Plant

 What are the risks of owning an off-mains system

-There are three main risks of owning an off-mains system.
+There are three main risks to owning an off-mains system.

 - You breach the General Binding Rules and are fined by the Environment Agency and forced to rectify the issue.

 - An element of your system fails.
 This could lead to a costly repair and an emergency call out.
 In the interim, you will not be able to use your facilities.

 - Legislation changes and you have not kept up to date with these changes.

 All of the risks can be mitigated by employing a professional servicing company and taking out the relevant insurance.

 What should I ask before buying the property?

 The seller is legally obliged to provide you with the following in writing:

 - A description of the treatment system and drainage system